Robust Fleet Sizing for Multi-UAV Inspection Missions under Synchronized Replacement Demand: Related Work

 \subsection{UAV Fleet Coordination and Replacement}

 Another line of work focuses on the mechanics of UAV replacement rather than on spare pool sizing.
 Erdelj et al. \cite{13} develop a reactive continuity-of-service algorithm implemented via MAVLink extensions, in which a depleting UAV broadcasts a request and the ground control station assigns the nearest available spare.
-The method achieves high continuity in simulation but assumes availability of sufficient spares.
+The method however assumes availability of sufficient spares.
 Broader work on collaborative air-ground systems \cite{14} and risk-aware UAV-UGV rendezvous planning \cite{15} studies coordination and refueling logistics for heterogeneous teams, yet treats fleet capacity as given rather than as a decision variable.

 In summary, scheduling approaches rely on cyclic steady state, queueing models assume stochastic independence, and coordination algorithms assume fixed capacity.
 None directly addresses spare fleet sizing for finite-horizon missions with synchronized replacement demand.
 Where prior work determines when to replace, how to replace, or how likely a single request is blocked, we address how many spares are sufficient for mission-level success.
 We consider predictable battery discharge driven by known flight profiles, energy-aware routing that causes replacement requests to cluster in time, and a mission-level reliability requirement.
 Our objective is to determine the minimum spare fleet size that ensures zero spare exhaustion events over the entire mission horizon.